Michillas/Translator-React-App/README.md

 ## To-do
 ✅ - Support multiple languages

-🟨 - Be able to copy translations
+✅ - Be able to copy translations

-🟨 - Icon to exchange the values of the languages in the dropdown menu
+🟨 - Make the exchange button also change the language in the dropdown menu and not only the textarea content

 🟨 - Language changer of the app on the top right of the screen